Majeed7/BayesMCDM/readme.md

 [![Contributions Welcome](https://img.shields.io/badge/contributions-welcome-brightgreen)](https://github.com/Majeed7/bayesmcdm/issues)
 [![Last Commit](https://img.shields.io/github/last-commit/Majeed7/bayesmcdm)](https://github.com/Majeed7/bayesmcdm/commits/main)

 BayesMCDM is a Python library for Bayesian modeling of various multi-criteria decision-making (MCDM) methods.
-This toolkit enables robust, probabilistic analysis of decision problems by incorporating uncertainty in preferences and criteria weights.
-The project is under active development—expect more models and functionalities to be added over time.
+This toolkit enables robust, probabilistic analysis of decision problems by incorporating uncertainty in preferences and criteria weights. **The project is under active development**—expect more models and functionalities to be added over time.

-**You can solve your decision problems directly in your browser—no installation needed.**
+**You can solve your decision problems directly in your browser—no software installation needed.**

 ## Supported Preference Types